Skip to content

 • Green rectangle - Hardlinks

-• Blue rectangle - Folders/Directories you will need to go in to them to check if the files are hardlinked.
+• Blue rectangle - Folders/Directories you will need to go into them to check if the files are hardlinked.

-Method 2: Using stat
+Mac or Linux Method 2: Using stat

 This way requires a bit more work.